SAU-Senior-Project-2022/TrainHardwareSimulation/README.md

 # TrainHardwareSimulation
 Python software for simulating hardware which monitors for trains and communicates with a backend [here](https://github.com/SAU-Senior-Project-2022/train_backend).
+A detailed requirements document for this project can be seen [here](doc/Requirements.md).

   - [Train Hardware Simulation](#trainhardwaresimulation)
     - [Prerequisites](#prerequisites)